Whisky Experience at Home with Once Upon a Whisky

 A blended malt (a whisky made by mixing different single malts, but no grain whisky) produced by the same independent bottler behind the Syndicate 58/6, Douglas Laing, Big Peat encapsulates the spirit of the whisky Island by excellence: Islay.

-In fact, on an island of just over 600 km², there are nowadays nine operative distilleries, with plans for new ones to come and at least one coming back to life.
+In fact, on an island of just over 600 km², there are nine operating distilleries, with plans for new ones and at least one coming back to life.

-Big Peat contains single malts from distilleries which are quite different in flavour profile and character: Ardbeg, Bowmore, Caol Ila and Port Ellen.
-Hailing from different points on the Island, their blend offers a really interesting and diverse flavour profile with a dominant and powerful smoky profile.
+Big Peat contains single malts from distilleries that differ in flavour profile and character: Ardbeg, Bowmore, Caol Ila and Port Ellen.
+Hailing from different points on the Island, their blend offers a fascinating and diverse flavour profile with a dominant and powerful smoky profile.

-One thing that stands out across the range and particularly in this bottling is the label, which does bring a more modern look to a whisky bottle.
-The bearded Mascotte, called Ileach (someone who lives on Islay) features across all the bottlings of the brand.
+One thing that stands out across the range, particularly in this bottling, is the label, which brings a more modern look to a whisky bottle.
+The bearded Mascotte, called Ileach (someone who lives in Islay), features all the brand’s bottlings.

-An unusual fact is the presence of Port Ellen malt in the blend: the distillery was closed in 1983 and in the past years stock of this whisky has become very rare.
-So, this is an interesting addition and a way to have an idea of this part of distilling history in a more affordable context.
+An unusual fact is the presence of Port Ellen malt in the blend: the distillery was closed in 1983, and in the past years, stock of this whisky has become very rare.
+So, this is an exciting addition and a way to understand this part of distilling history in a more affordable context.

 The Whisky

 The name is a good hint – this dram is very big on peat, made mainly with what would seem relatively younger whiskies to enhance the smoky compounds (which, contrary to what some may think, fade with time in the maturation process).
-There is an element of sea breeze and brine, something that makes you think of tasting oysters on the beach, next to a bonfire.
+An element of sea breeze and brine makes you think of tasting oysters on the beach next to a bonfire.

 Where to buy a Whisky Tasting Set?